 The project may be technically complete but Coach Davis said that he's always still looking to make more improvements.
 "Every year, we try to make our facility even better," he said.
 "As a coach and a teacher, you always try to make things better.
 You always want to leave things better than you found them.
-"If you're not looking to make things better, then it's time to get out." opened.
+"If you're not looking to make things better, then it's time to get out."

-Mobile Mammogram unit.

-Action begins with a junior varsity game at 5 p.m.
-First pitch for the varsity game is slated for 7:30.

-www.pstcc.edu

-"I can give you a list of about 100

-"We'll speak up and brag about our

-coffee or Delicious cappuccino)

-www.knoxfocus.com

-Conaty twins can be double trouble for Catholic opponents

-It's no surprise the Conaty twins have had

-ful athletic careers

-at Knoxville Catholic High

-After all,

-School.

-Williams with their mother being the program director for Knox Youth Sports, Kathleen and Clare practically grew up on the ball fields at Lakeshore Park and in the gyms used by KYS.
+Get your party started here.

+859-7900

+ennova

+Health & Fitness Center

+©2013 CSCCN.
+All Rights Reserved.
+DIANETICS, L. RON HUBBARD, DIANETICS SYMBOL and SCIENTOLOGY are trademarks and service marks owned by Religious Technology Center and are used with its permission.
+ER GALLON Pilot (Up to \$1, when you buy a fountain drink, ICEE, Gourmet coffee or Delicious cappuccino) FANS TO CHOOSE LOGO COMMEMORATING THE 15TH SEASON OF TITANS To celebrate the 15th year with their current name, colors, marks and home stadium, the Tennessee Titans are providing their fans the unique opportunity to vote on the team's official 15th season The fans' selection will appear on several team items this year, including merchandise and a patch to be worn on Titans jerseys during the season.
+Fans can go to the Tennessee Titans Facebook Page (Facebook.com/ Titans) and vote for one of four possible logos.
+Voting is open until Monday, April 22, and the winning logo will be revealed on April 25, the first day of the 2013 NFL Draft.
+The Titans took on their current identity in 1999, the same year their new downtown Nashville stadium-now called LP Fieldopened.
+Conaty twins can be double trouble for Catholic opponents It's no surprise the Conaty twins have had ful athletic careers at Knoxville Catholic High School.
+By Steve After all, Williams with their mother being the program director for Knox Youth Sports, Kathleen and Clare practically grew up on the ball fields at Lakeshore Park and in the gyms used by KYS.
 The identical twins, now seniors at Catholic, were the youngest siblings in a sports-minded family, too.
 Big brother Michael, their senior by 14 years, made a lasting impression on his baby sisters as a heck of a 3-point shooter for the Irishmen in the late '90s.
 Their sister, Molly, was a Catholic cheerleader for four years and played volleyball a couple of seasons.
 Brother Patrick, just a year older, played football throughout high school, making his mark at safety, and also played basketball a couple of years.

 Their dad, Michael Conaty, was their first coach.

 "We started playing when we were 3 years old with Vance Link at KYS," recalled Clare.
 Their first team was the White Sox.

-"The glory days," says Clare.

-Patrick and first cousin Tommy Conaty also were on that first baseball team, and Clare still remembers some parents thinking the White Sox got an advantage from the league rule that allowed family members to play on the same team.
-Ann Marie Conaty became the KYS program director when her twins started in kindergarten.
+"The glory days," says Patrick and first cousin Tommy Conaty also were on that first baseball team, and Clare still remembers some parents thinking the White Sox got an advantage from the league rule that allowed family members to play on the same Ann Marie Conaty became the KYS program director when her twins started in kindergarten.
 She's always been mom.
 Kathleen and Clare have always been on the same team, which they both feel has been like having "a rock" to lean on.
 And as far as being twins, "We always pushed each other to be better," said Clare.